Yael Goldman: Television

-At the end of 2002 Goldman returned to Israel, and in January 2003 began her television career as an TV host of the Israel daily teenager show Exit on Channel 10, along with model Mali Levi, the singer Shiri Maimon and the TV hosts Ofer Shechter and Michael Hanegbi.
+At the end of 2002 Goldman returned to Israel, and in January 2003 began her television career as a TV host of the Israel daily teenager show Exit on Channel 10, along with model Mali Levi, the singer Shiri Maimon and the TV hosts Ofer Shechter and Michael Hanegbi.
 In April 2005, on the show, Goldman announced her plans to leave the show.

 In July 2005 Goldman began to host the extreme TV sports program AXN Mania.
 During that year Goldman also participated in a videoclip of the singers Daniel Salomon and Rinat Bar.

 In April 2006 Goldman accompanied the participants of the fourth season of the Israeli reality show Kokhav Nolad during all stages of auditions, and in June of that year, Goldman participated in the show Once in a Lifetime along with Yaakov Alperon.

 In May 2007 Goldman joined the cast of the Israeli science fiction series Ha'Nephilim in which she played a journalist.
 During the autumn of that year she appeared in the video clip of the song "You Come to Me" by Harel Moyal.
 At the end of 2007 Goldman became a leading reporter in the Israeli entertainment news program Y at Ten, and appeared in the Israeli drama series Danny Hollywood.

 In 2009 Goldman played in the second season of the Israeli comedy series Naor's Friends as herself, and in the summer of that year she began hosting a daily television program on Channel 24 which was broadcast live from Akhziv.
 At the end of that year she was cast in a lead role in the Israeli drama Neshot Htayasim of Channel 10.

 In 2010 Goldman became the host of the variety TV show Y in the Evening alongside Ilana Berkovitz and Zohar Israel.
 In June 2010 she began to appear regularly on the panel of the network's coverage of the 2010 FIFA World Cup.